canopas/flutter-developer-roadmap-2023/README.md

 #### Create My Journal application
 * Enable users to Add their daily thoughts, feelings, experiences, and ideas.
 * The app will have a one-screen,
-  - Show user's thoughts in Grid.
+  - Show the user's thoughts in Grid.
   - Add TextField to take user input.
   - Add a button to save the user's thoughts.
   - Store inputs in the state Manager class as the state.